SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

-You can also call the `preconditionFailure(_:file:line:) <//apple_ref/swift/func/s:Fs19preconditionFailureFTKT_SS4fileVs12StaticString4lineSu_T_/>`_ function to indicate that a failure has occurred --- for example, because the default case of a switch was taken, but all valid input data should have been handled by one of the switch's other cases.
+You can also call the `preconditionFailure(_:file:line:) <//apple_ref/swift/func/s:Fs19preconditionFailureFTKT_SS4fileVs12StaticString4lineSu_T_/>`_ function to indicate that a failure has occurred --- for example, if the default case of a switch was taken, but all valid input data should have been handled by one of the switch's other cases.